Yellow, orange, pink, and red bars representing a timeline and sound levels. Below, purple text reads "Making Queer History"

 – Elizabeth Amy Dillwyn

-Born into a family of Quakers, the religious and cultural upbringing of the Dillwyn family was very different from many of their contemporaries.
+Born into a family of Quakers, the religious and cultural upbringing of Elizabeth Amy Dillwyn family was very different from many of her contemporaries.
 In a time that encouraged only particular religious dogmas, the Quaker religion is among a long list of belief systems that have experienced discrimination throughout the United Kingdom’s bloody history.
 However, it is also worth noting that it is a religion that encouraged social equality and ideals that were very progressive for the time.
 Class difference, in particular, was something Amy was taught to look beyond in social situations.

 Believing children were to be heard as well as seen, the Dillwyn family encouraged subversive thought from a young age, and many different members of the family went on to live radical lives.
 With an abolitionist great grandfather fighting against the practice of enslaving other races as practiced in the United States of America, Wale’s first female photographer, a woman who assisted in taking some of the first pictures of the moon, and a long line of feminist women, Amy was born to a family that encouraged her daring and outspoken nature.